-In this article, we will explore the answer to this question and equip you with all the necessary information to make your raised bed gardening experience a success.
+In this article, we will explore the answer to this question and show you how to calculate the amount of soil needed for raised beds.
+We will also look at the best soil for a raised bed garden to help plants grow.
+By looking at these two topics, we hope to equip you with all the necessary information to make your raised-bed gardening experience a success.

 What is a Raised Bed and Why is it Useful for Gardening?

-A raised bed, sometimes referred to as a garden bed or a planting bed, is a garden technique that involves creating a rectangular or square-shaped garden area that is raised above the ground level.
-A raised bed is usually framed with wood, stone, concrete blocks, or other materials, and filled with soil for planting.
+A raised bed, sometimes referred to as a garden bed or a planting bed, is a garden technique that involves creating a garden area - one that is typically rectangular or square-shaped - that is raised above ground level.
+A raised bed is usually framed with wood, stone, concrete blocks or other materials and filled with soil for planting.
 The height of a raised bed can vary and can be customized to the gardener's preference.

 How Much Soil Do I Need for My Raised Bed?

 There are several ways we can approach the soil calculations you'll need for a raised bed garden.
-Let's take a look at some of the most common ones.
+Here are some of the most common methods.

 Using a Soil Calculator